JuliaRegistries/General/README.md

 ### Requirements for new packages

 New packages that meet the following requirements will be eligible for automatic merging (see below).
-Packages that do not meet these requirements will be subject to a longer period of community review.
+New packages that do not meet these requirements will be subject to a longer 7-day waiting period (compared to a 3-day waiting period for packages that meet these requirements).
 These requirements have been established to ensure that packages that are available for download via the General registry are well-documented and sufficiently tested for reliable use.